abhinavmishra14/alfresco-ansible-deployment/docs/deployment-guide.md

 This playbook expects that security-relevant variables are configured in `vars/secrets.yml` file.

-Is it strongly recommended to enable [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) in order to keep those secrets in plaintext on the control node file system.
+Is it strongly recommended to enable [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) in order to avoid keeping secrets in plaintext on the control node file-system.

 #### Enable Ansible Vault support

-The steps to enable Ansible Vault support are:
+The steps required to enable **Ansible Vault** support are:

-* Configure a vault password in a file (e.g. ~/.vault_pass.txt)
+* Configure a vault password in a file (e.g. `~/.vault_pass.txt`)
   * Optionally you can autogenerate a strong password with:

     ```bash
     openssl rand -base64 21 > ~/.vault_pass.txt
     ```

-* Export the path to the vault password file as `ANSIBLE_VAULT_PASSWORD_FILE`:
+* Export the path to the vault password file as `ANSIBLE_VAULT_PASSWORD_FILE` so that can automatically picked-up when running Ansile:

   ```bash
   export ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass.txt